 Internal documentation refers to documents, records, and information created and maintained within an organization for internal use only.

 Its purpose is to create useful notes for employees to share.
 These notes ensure that everyone is aware of how things work.
-They provide guidance on how employees should do their tasks, as well as on the processes they should follow.
+They provide guidance on how employees should do their tasks and on the processes they should follow.

 As opposed to internal documentation, external documentation is meant for sharing with people outside the company, like customers, clients, or the public.
 It can include user manuals, guides, FAQs, and other materials that help users understand and use a company’s products or services.